lgatto/lgatto.github.io/_posts/2017-03-30-osc-peer-review.md

 [#oscpeereview](https://twitter.com/hashtag/oscpeerreview) hashtag on
 twitter.
 The event was live streamed and will be made available on YouTube in the coming day - I will add a link later.

+All in all, I think it was a great event.
+Kudos to the Office of Scholarly Communication for their efforts and continuous dedication.
+As emphasised by many participants, events like this constitute a unique and important channel highlighting important innovations in digital and open science that are redesigning scholarship.
+They are also a unique venue where open researcher can express and discuss challenges and opportunities with the wider academic community.